woodleighjATWIT/individualdatasciproject/README.md

 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/What_Top20CrimesOverTime.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/What_CrimesOverTime.png)

 ### When are crimes most committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofAllCrimeByMonth.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofCrimeByDayofTheWeek.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofAllCrimeByHour.png)

 ### Where are crimes most committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_AllCrimesbyDistrict.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_URCCrimesbyDistrict.png)

+### Answers
+These graphs provide many answers to a broad number of possible questions, including the questions this project set out to find the answers to.
+The answer to the first question, 'what crimes are being committed in boston?', is that there are many crimes being committed but there are a few that really stand out.
+Firstly, motor vehicle accidents are the number one most reported crime, followed by larceny.
+Looking at the graphs we can see that although serious UCR 1 crimes are committed, it is majority larceny based along with other acts of stealing.
+There are very few homicides being reported.

+The results for the second question, 'when are crimes being committed?', were largely conclusive.
+Crime is relatively stagnent throughout the year expect for a small decline around the new year and a sharp increase in August all around the board.
+The sharp spike could potietnally be related to an increase in new people from all the new college freshman moving on campus.
+We also saw crime increase on Fridays and fall below normal levels for the rest of the weekend.
+Finally, we saw crime peak around 6pm during rush hour and slowly start to decrease as night falls.

+## Discussion

+## Summary

+## References